 - Major Injury Underreaction: The main character gets a harpoon in his stomach and manages to get all the way out to the woods and near the suicide stump before finally dying of blood loss.
 He is perfectly cognizant of his actions and is even able to move about and do quite a number of things without behaving as though he is in pain.

 - Minimalist Cast: There's only 10 characters in the story, major or otherwise (the 3 prisoners, the 3 children, the 2 elves, the guard, and the pony).
-While this makes sense considering it's a smaller story, it can be a bit jarring compared to Problem Sleuth's and especially Homestuck's Loads and Loads of Characters.
+While this makes sense considering it's a smaller story, it can be a bit jarring compared to Problem Sleuth's and especially Homestuck's numerous characters.

 - No Ending: The second route.
 The elves try to make the pony kill the prisoner and the children he kidnapped but instead it just climbs into their bed and falls alseep.
 The end.

 - Only Six Faces: Only one face, actually.
 There is very little to tell the characters apart, which might be part of the reason why they make their pumpkin armor later on in the story.